Milky Stork, a rare and declining species, is now only seen in Java and Cambodia. Photo: Susan Myers

 Day 12: Departing Phnom Penh early, we’ll drive south toward the coast to the charming town of Kompot, but before we leave the city, we’ll take a slight detour to look for the endemic Cambodian Tailorbird.
 This distinctive species was first described in 2012.
 It occurs only in floodplain wetlands where the mighty Mekong meets the Tonle Sap and Bassac rivers.
 The ancient Khmers knew this area as Chaktomuk, literally “four faces,” referring to the confluence of these rivers and giving the tailorbird its scientific name, Orthotomus chaktomuk.
 On arrival in Kampot we’ll check the nearby saltpans for any interesting shorebirds that might be around.
 Night in Kampot.

 Day 14: We’ll bird at an excellent roadside lookout area this morning, and in the afternoon we’ll pack our bags and head back to Phnom Penh, Cambodia’s charming capital, often described as the most beautiful city in Asia.
 Night at Phnom Penh.

-Day 15: Our tour concludes this morning in Phnom Penh.
+Day 15: The tour concludes this morning in Phnom Penh with transfers to the airport.

 This tour is arranged by our American partner WINGS